 Crabgrass is a low growing weed with lots of stems that form flat clumps.
 Clumps spread out and root along the stems at joints.
 The blades are coarse, pointed and short.
 As crabgrass matures, they send up branched seed heads that have thousands of crabgrass seeds.
 Looking out over your yard, crabgrass shows up as patches of much lighter green than the rest of your turf lawn.

-Crabgrass and foxtail that have escaped the control from Prevent like Houdini from his straight jacket can now be killed with Uncle’s Q-Bomb products.
-Post emergent crabgrass herbicide, Uncle’s Q-Bomb products will control a wide variety of broadleaf and grass weeds, including: crabgrass, foxtail, clover, dandelion, black medic, english daisy, morning glory, dollarweed, speedwell, torpedo grass, barnyardgrass, bindweed, signal grass, and wild violet.
-Use as broadcast or spot treatments to actively growing weeds as a post emergence.
+Control crabgrass and other annual grassy weeds with one of Uncle’s Q-Bomb products.
+Q-Bomb, post-emergent crabgrass herbicides containing quinclorac, will control a wide variety of grass weeds and broadleaf weeds, including crabgrass, foxtail, clover, dandelion, black medic, English daisy, morning glory, dollarweed, speedwell, torpedo grass, barnyard grass, bindweed, signal grass, wild violet, and ground ivy.
+Use a broadcast or spot treatments to actively growing weeds as a post-emergence.